Ninjadude01/Ninjapad-V2/README.md

 5. Place the battery in the designated location in the base, and cover it with the connected pcb and plate.
 Screw in the plate using the m2 screws.

 # Firmware Flashing Steps
+1. Download the .uf2 file found in the Firmware folder.
+2. Plug the xiao into your device.
+Press the tiny reset button twice, and a new usb drive called Xiao-BLE should appear.
+3. Copy and paste the .uf2 file into the drive.
+4. Open the bluetooth settings on your device, and the name "NinjapadV2" should appear.
+Click to pair.
+5. Your new NinjapadV2 should be ready to go!

 # BOM
 |Item|Part Name              |Quantity|Description                    |Cost (USD)|Link                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 |----|-----------------------|--------|-------------------------------|----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|